JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 </CodeBlock>
 ```

-will be rendered as in a normal code-editor
+It will be rendered as in a normal code editor.

 ![](./../../../Screenshot%202024-05-05%20at%2014.25.27.png)

 ### Animation widget
-In my virtual lecture there must be something, what I can do lively and show to people.
-Let it be some simple animated graphics with sliders
+In my virtual lecture, there must be something I can do live and show to people.
+Let it be some simple animated graphics with sliders.

 ```jsx title="cell 3"
 .wlx